-Salvador Airport (SSA) is located about 26 kilometres / 16 miles north of the city centre.
+Salvador da Bahia Airport (SSA) is located about 26 kilometres / 16 miles north of the city centre.
 It is one of Brazil’s main airports, serving Bahia’s state capital.

 Salvador is best known for its Pelourinho, the old historic centre of colourful colonial Portuguese buildings, declared a UNESCO World Heritage Site in 1985.

-Here are your transport options from Salvador Airport to the city centre.
+There are a few available transport options from Salvador Airport to the city centre.

 By bus (ônibus)

-The First Class Bus is an executive bus service that drops passengers on the way.
-It is your best option if you don’t want to pay for a taxi.
+The First Class Bus is an executive bus service that drops passengers on the way (hotel itinerary).
+It is your best option if you don’t want to pay for a taxi or Uber.
 There is a counter just outside the arrivals hall.
-Buses depart from the airport hourly – check timetables at the First Class Bus website.
-One way costs R$ 25.
-The trip will take about one hour, depending on the hotels where the passengers go.
+Buses depart from the airport hourly.
+One way trip costs R$ 30, and takes about one hour, depending on the hotels where passengers are dropped.

 A prepaid taxi is probably the best and most comfortable way to get to your hotel in Salvador.
-Coometas and Comtas are two of the prepaid taxi companies which have counters located in the arrivals hall.
-A ride to the historic centre costs about R$ 140.
+Coometas and Comtas are two of the prepaid taxi companies with counters located in the arrivals hall.
+A cab ride to the historic centre costs about R$ 140.

 There are also normal taxis that use meters, and may be cheaper.
 However, in case of heavy traffic, normal taxis may not pay off the price of prepaid taxis.